root-foundation/root/README.md

 ### Token

-Rootnet is based on the primitive — _the token_ — that represents an individual, collective, or expression.
+RootNet is based on the primitive — _the token_ — that represents an individual, collective, or expression.

 A token contains the following information: